PRINT

 Three outcomes illustrate factors that predict and reflect children’s healthy development: (1) breastfeeding, (2) immunizations, and (3) child maltreatment rates.
 These outcomes vary considerably across states, and most vary by race and ethnicity as well.

 All three outcome measures were calculated intentionally in the negative direction to demonstrate where states have room for improvement and to help states prioritize the prenatal-to-3 policy goals.
+Out of 51 states, the state lagging furthest behind ranks 51st, and the leading state ranks first.
 The median state indicates that half of states have outcomes that measure better than that state, whereas half of states have outcomes that are worse.
 Importantly, the “leading” state on a given outcome does not necessarily indicate a target for all other states to strive toward; even in the states with the best outcomes, many children and families are struggling.

 OUTCOME MEASURE: NEVER BREASTFED